 - SPF rates the UV protection effectiveness of sunscreens

 - UPF rates the UV protection effectiveness of protective fabrics

 - UPF is always broad-spectrum, SPF is not

 - Fabrics with UPF provide constant coverage, SPF and sunscreens need regular re-application to maintain protection

-- When choosing UPF apparel, look for ratings of UPF 50+ for the best protection
+- When choosing UPF apparel, look for ratings of UPF 30 or greater for very good UV protection

 Our vision sees through the sun’s glare and extends far beyond clothing.
-We go beyond clothing with our dedication to supporting the fight against skin cancer, donating 5% of all profits to charities with a similar vision to ours.
-Learn more about how we give back.
+We go beyond clothing with our dedication to supporting the fight against skin cancer, donating 5% of online sales to the Melanoma Research Alliance to further research and treatment of skin cancer.
+Learn more about how Rayward gives back.

 Source: Skin Cancer Foundation, Skincancer.org